Gold smuggling case:Kerala IAS officer appears before Customs | Headlines

 The notice to the officer, who has gone on a year long leave after his name emerged in the case, asked him to cooperate in the probe, sources privy to the development said.
 Asked whether action would be taken against the official in the backdrop of the Customs summoning him, Vijayan said a panel headed by Chief Secretary Dr Vishwas Mehta was probing the charges against the bureaucrat and action would be taken, if he was found guilty.

 "As of now, there are no grounds for suspension.His phone records now show that he had contacts with the woman accused in the gold smuggling matter.
-The recent reports also reveal that he had links with another accused in the same matter.
+The recent reports also claim RPT claim that he had links with another accused in the same matter.

 The panel headed by the Chief Secretary is looking into the charges and if proved, we will take action," Vijayan said.
 The Commissionerate of Customs (Preventive) here is probing whether Sivasankar, also removed as IT secretary, had used his office to provide any help to the key accused Swapna Suresh, Sandeep Nair and Sarith, the sources said.